K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ### <div id='16'/>2.3.7.
 SampleMeteringReportService  Abstract Class
-The class that inherits the SampleMeteringReportServicemust implement the process of sending the event information to the abacus-collector and returning the status code (HTTP status code) for the processing when processing the create binding request and delete binding request.
+The class that inherits the SampleMeteringReportServicemust implements the process of sending the event information to the abacus-collector and returning the status code (HTTP status code) for the processing when processing the create binding request and delete binding request.

 	package org.openpaas.servicebroker.service;
 	import org.openpaas.servicebroker.exception.ServiceBrokerException;